justinsola/justinsola.github.io/gun_desirability.md

 ### 1) Question formatting and HTML code

 Gun desirability is an index of pistol, AR-15, and hunting rifle desirability questions.
-These questions together in random order.
+These questions are displayed in random order.
 Each features a horizontal sliding scale with an interval from 'No Desire' (internally recorded as 0) to 'Most Desire' (internally recorded as 100).
 I use 12-point font for these labels, but appropriate size depends on the rest of your survey.

 For the [hunting rifle](./files/hunting_rifle.png) image I use 75% of screen width.
 For the [AR-15](./files/ar-15.png) image I use 70% width, with 40% for the [pistol](./files/pistol.png) image.
 Here is a [zip file](./files/gun_desirability_prompts.zip) containing all three prompt images.